 To give credit where credit is due, there are quite a number of “verified orders” where Kabbage has invited the respondent to provide a review on Trustpilot.
 In the cases of the 1-star reviews, about half the time there was a response from someone at Kabbage online.
 However, Kabbage customer support representatives also tend to reply to these comments personally, rather than sharing online, where they can’t address specifics in a public forum.
 The simple fact that Kabbage is able to acquire so many reviews indicates that it has a strong relationship with its borrowers, which we believe is quite a good thing.

 For a small business owner looking to cover unexpected expenses or for true short-term working capital, the Kabbage line of credit is a great option, albeit a potentially costly one.
-The front-loaded fees and the short duration of the repayments mean that there isn't a lot of incentive for an early repayment of the loan.
+The higher fees at the beginning of the 6 and 12-month loan terms and the short duration of the repayments mean that there isn't a lot of incentive for an early repayment of the loan.

 In the alternative lending space, Kabbage gets high marks for getting the approval and funding process down to a science with very quick turnaround for most of its applicants.
-The relatively relaxed borrower requirements are ideal for a borrower with an “iffy” credit history.
+The relatively easy approval process can be ideal for a borrower with an “iffy” credit history.
 Perhaps most importantly, Kabbage’s easy access to funding and extremely user-friendly interface makes it easy to understand your loan and to use it to your business’s best advantage.
 If you’re looking for a small loan or line of credit, Kabbage is a lender that we’d recommend checking out.

 1Kabbage can approve you in minutes for up to $200,000 when they are able to automatically obtain your business data and verify your bank account.
 Lines of credit over $200,000 require a manual review.
 In some situations, errors may occur during the sign up process, or we may need to send micro-deposits to confirm your bank account for security purposes.
 If this is the case, it may take up to several days to provide you with access to funding.